Russell Brown (judge)

-Russell S. Brown (born September 15, 1965) is a puisne justice of the Supreme Court of Canada.
-He was nominated by Prime Minister Stephen Harper to replace outgoing justice Marshall Rothstein and has been serving in the role since August 31, 2015.
+Russell S. Brown (born September 15, 1965) is a former puisne justice of the Supreme Court of Canada.
+He was nominated by Prime Minister Stephen Harper to replace outgoing justice Marshall Rothstein and served in the role starting on August 31, 2015.
 Prior to his appointment to the Supreme Court, he was a justice at the Alberta Court of Appeal, and before that a law professor at the University of Alberta.
+He resigned on June 12, 2023, prior to the completion of an investigation by the Canadian Judicial Council into alleged harassment.

 Early life and education

 Brown was born in Vancouver, British Columbia, and raised in Burns Lake, British Columbia.